-- Touch a vulnerable person inappropriately - Make offensive or inappropriate comments (such as the use of swearing or sexualised or discriminatory language) - Behave in a way that may make a vulnerable passenger feel intimidated or threatened - Attempt to misuse personal details obtained via the business about a vulnerable person if a driver or operator is concerned about the safety, welfare or behaviour of a vulnerable person, they should report this to the police by telephoning 101 (or in appropriate cases by calling 999).
+- Touch a vulnerable person inappropriately - Make offensive or inappropriate comments (such as the use of swearing or sexualised or discriminatory language) - Behave in a way that may make a vulnerable passenger feel intimidated or threatened - Attempt to misuse personal details obtained via the business about a vulnerable person.

-A log should be maintained by drivers when a service has been provided to a vulnerable passenger including the details of any incidents occurring / actions taken or refusals of service.
+A log should be maintained by drivers when a service has been provided to a vulnerable passenger, including the details of any incidents occurring / actions taken or refusals of service.